 Executive Director of EncuentroRead Story

-The IRC’s Center for Economic Opportunity (CEO) makes affordable loans to borrowers who have little access to traditional financing, particularly refugees and immigrants.
-CEO’s research shows a positive correlation between the loans and coaching that CEO provides and improved credit scores.
-Read the story of Charles, a CEO client who has built up credit, purchased a car, and is working toward financing a home, all within a year of arriving in the U.S. from Nigeria.
+The IRC’s Center for Economic Opportunity (CEO) makes affordable loans to borrowers, particularly refugees and immigrants, who have little access to traditional financing.
+CEO’s research shows a positive correlation between the loans and coaching that CEO provides and borrowers’ improved credit scores.
+Read this story about Charles, a CEO client who, within a year of arriving in the U.S. from Nigeria, established a credit history, purchased a car, and began working toward financing a home.

+The Fund supports the development of worker cooperatives and employee ownership models.
 One of the first worker cooperative franchises in the U.S., Brightly is worker-owned, women-run, and community-led.
 The franchise offers eco-friendly residential and commercial cleaning services.
-Launched by the Center for Family Life/SCO Family of Services, Brightly enables immigrant women to access safe, non-exploitative work while building wealth for themselves and their families.
+Launched by grantee partner Center for Family Life in Brooklyn, New York, Brightly enables immigrant women to access safe, non-exploitative work while building wealth for themselves and their families.

 Equity, inclusion, diversity, and racial justice are inextricably linked to WES and the Fund’s vision of a future when immigrants and refugees can thrive and pursue the careers they desire.
 Read how we’re putting these principles at the center of our work.